metaterminal/metaterminal.fyi/content/blog/hunt-analysis/index.md

 3) Small teams can still be in contention.

-The ur-example of this is the 2024 run for Unicode Equivalence, which reached striking-distance-from-winning with nary but 30 solvers.
-30 solvers!
-You could fit that on a bus!
-And not even a particularly large one!
+The ur-example of this is the 2024 run for Unicode Equivalence, which reached striking-distance-from-winning with nary but 37 solvers.
+37 solvers!
+You could fit that on a schoolbus!

 So teams aren't getting bigger; the number of puzzles isn't increasing; barring two recent admittedly-remarkable outliers, hunts aren't taking longer to be won. **What gives?**